3rd King's John Price Paediatric Respiratory Conference,4th-6th April 2017.

 "Thank you so much for excellent day, a good mix of research and clinical update, very well organised.
 Will definitely try attending next year!"

 "Very high standard of topics and eminent speaker"

 “Excellent mix of practical and research information, thoroughly enjoyed conference and will recommend to colleagues.
 All speakers were outstanding.”

 The theme for the first day of the conference will be 'Controversies and Consensus – new dimensions to explore'.
 We aim to discuss the latest evidence in the management of a diverse range of paediatric respiratory problems, particularly addressing difficult and controversial issues.
 The theme for the second day of the conference will be 'Current Practice and Future Perspectives'.
 It will try to offer some practical solutions to difficult paediatric respiratory issues.
-The pre-conference interactive masterclass will be held on the 4th April 2017.
+The pre-conference interactive masterclass / workshops will be held on the 4th April 2017.

 The King's Paediatric Respiratory Conference has acquired an outstanding reputation among professionals as a forum for sharing new information and discussing controversial issues about respiratory problems in children.
 The conference will also provide a brilliant opportunity for all health care professionals with an interest in paediratric respiratory conditions to interact and network.
 The faculty comprises of leading specialists and researchers from around the globe, united by the common purpose of improving respiratory care for our young patients.
 We believe this day will be of primary interest to paediatricians, trainees, specialist nurses, physiotherapists, pharmacists, community nurses, general practitioners, practice mangers and anyone interested in respiratory problems in children.

 We look forward to welcoming you to King’s in April 2017